aristanetworks/ansible-cvp/ansible_collections/arista/cvp/README.md

 ## Example

-This example outlines how to use `arista.cvp` to create a containers topology on Arista CloudVision.
+This example outlines how to use `arista.cvp` to create a container's topology on Arista CloudVision.

-A dedicated repository is available for step by step examples on [ansible-cvp-toi](https://github.com/arista-netdevops-community/ansible-cvp-toi).
+A dedicated repository is available for step-by-step examples on [ansible-cvp-toi](https://github.com/arista-netdevops-community/ansible-cvp-toi).

-A [complete end to end demo](https://github.com/arista-netdevops-community/ansible-avd-cloudvision-demo) using [Arista Validated Design collection](https://github.com/aristanetworks/ansible-avd) and CloudVision modules is available as an example.
+A [complete end-to-end demo](https://github.com/arista-netdevops-community/ansible-avd-cloudvision-demo) using [Arista Validated Design collection](https://github.com/aristanetworks/ansible-avd) and CloudVision modules is available as an example.

-Below is a very basic example to build a container topology on a CloudVision platform assuming you have 3 veos named `veos0{1,3}` and a configlet named `alias`
+Below is a very basic example of build a container topology on a CloudVision platform, assuming you have three vEOS named `veos0{1,3}` and a configlet named `alias`.

 ```yaml
 ---